gvwilson/tidyblocks/_posts/2020/2020-07-27-questions-about-tidyblocks.md

     -   If *you are a user experience designer* we would be grateful for comments and suggestions on our current UI.
-        We would be just as grateful for help with *accessibility*, though this may require work on Blockly itself.
+        We would be just as grateful for help with *accessibility*, though this may require work on [Blockly toolkit](https://developers.google.com/blockly/) itself.
     -   If *you teach introductory statistics or data science*, please give us examples of problems that TidyBlocks can't handle and tell us how it should.
     -   If *you are fluent in a language other than English*,